What is Corporate Giving?

 More Consumer Influence

-In recent years, consumers have been demanding that companies address social issues, which has resulted in the heads of corporations speaking out about positive social change and motivating other companies and their employees to work with organizations to make these changes.
+In recent years, consumers have demanded that companies address social issues, which has resulted in corporations speaking out about pressing issues and making commitments to advance social good.

 Examples of More Consumer Influence

-Consumers are more inclined to purchase from companies that share their values and work to improve society.
-For that reason, companies have been adapting their corporate giving and volunteer programs in response to recent events and consumers so they can allow employees to support any charity they want.
+Consumers are more inclined to do business with companies that share their values.
+For that reason, companies have adapted their corporate giving and volunteer programs to accommodate employees who want to give and volunteer for issues they feel passionate about.

 Corporate Giving Software: